Stunt Driving in Ontario: Charges & Penalties

 What Is Stunt Driving?

 Stunt driving involves excessive speeding, voluntarily disobeying traffic laws, and engaging in street racing or other contests.
-Incorporating illegal car modifications, such as high-performance motors and other style enhancements, is also considered stunt driving.
+Vehicle modifications do not automatically qualify as stunt driving.
+They may contribute to illegal activity, but are not themselves a stunt-driving offence.

 Other considerations by Section 172 of the Highway Traffic Act include:

-• Driving at least 50 km/h over the speed limit in an 80 km/h zone
+• Driving 40 km/h or more over the speed limit where the posted limit is under 80 km/h

-• Driving at least 40 km/h over the speed limit in an 89 km/h zone or lower
+• Driving 50 km/h or more over the speed limit where the posted limit is 80 km/h or higher

 • Driving at a speed of over 150 km/h